Cigoler/product-catalog/src/content/products/070-mickey-bauble-globe-litho.md

 ---
 title: 'Mickey Mouse Bauble - Globe - [Litho]'
 description: 'A great piece for any Mickey Mouse fan.
-Included is a bauble for your xmass tree or a globe for a show piece all year round.
+Included is a bauble for your xmas tree or a globe for a show piece all year round.
 Comes with a stand and topper which makes the finished piece look great'
 category: 'Baubles, Globes & Ornaments' catalogue number: '070'
 tags: [